- About this Journal

-Article manuscripts should be prepared in accordance with our house style guidelines: A copy of which will appear here shortly.
+Article manuscripts should be prepared in accordance with our house style guidelines: JLP Guidance.

-The final version of your article should be accompanied by a completed copy of the Author Information Form.
-A copy of which will appear here shortly.
+The final version of your article should be accompanied by a completed copy of the Author Information Form: JLP Author Information Form.

 Terms of publication

-If your article is accepted for publication, you will be asked to sign our standard Contributor Agreement, which will be available to view here shortly.
+If your article is accepted for publication, you will be asked to sign our standard Contributor Agreement: JLP Licence to Publish.